Iceland is open: volcano update

 Business hours: when are shops open?

-Most shops in Iceland are open between 09:00 and 18:00 from Monday to Friday, and between 10:00 and 16:00 on Saturdays.
-Many shops are closed on Sundays with exception of shopping malls in Reykjavik and some shops on the capital's downtown streets.
+Most shops in Iceland are open between 9 AM and 6 PM, Monday to Friday.
+You can also pop in on Saturdays between 10 AM and 4 PM.
+Many shops are closed on Sundays with exception of shopping malls in Reykjavík and other shops in the capital's city centre.

 Tax-free refunds